madetech/blog/posts/the_anatomy_of_the_perfect_object.md

 The Anatomy Of The Perfect Object
 ----------------------------------
-  - Functional core imperative shell
+  - State as a separation of concerns
   - Referential transparency
-  - 1 public method
+  - 1 public method is in good taste
   - Principle of least surprise
   - Small methods

 Disclaimer
 -----------
   I am a Ruby programmer and this blog post will focus mainly on Ruby.
+  These principles should apply to whichever language you use but it is mainly imperative languages where we have to be extra disciplined.

 The perfect object is two objects
 ----------------------------------